 Separating Properties from Observations

 It is necessary to separate properties—such as speed or momentum—from the observation such as the perception of motion.
 The properties are supplied by the observer to describe the observation, by imagining a theory of reality.
-Of course, the theory must predict correctly for it to be consider real, but it is likely that many possible theories will predict equally well—especially if limited domains of experience have to be explained.
+Of course, the theory must predict correctly for it to be considered real, but it is likely that many possible theories will predict equally well—especially if limited domains of experience have to be explained.
 The possible explanations of an observation reduce as the number of observations required to be explained by the same theory grow.
-Therefore, theories must be rejected if they cannot explain some observation based on the postulated theories.
+Therefore, theories must be rejected if they cannot explain some observations based on the postulated theories.

 For instance, if momentum and mass cannot explain color, taste, or smell, we might search for new theories that explain the observations.
 This replacement, however, is not straightforward.
-Finding a new property that will explain both old and new observations is not trivial because the causal connection between the reality and its observation needs to be revised before the theory predicts correctly.
+Finding a new property that will explain both old and new observations is not trivial because the causal connection between reality and its observation needs to be revised before the theory predicts correctly.

 Nevertheless, the possibility of postulating different properties to explain observations suggests a difference between the two: there are potentially infinite properties and observations, and which property explains which observation has to be discovered.